mtriff/image-ranker/README.md

    pip install flask trueskill
    ```
 4. Run the Flask app: `python app.py`.
+    - By default, only image folders within the `image-ranker` folder are accessible to the app.
+To permit access to different folders, specify the `BASE_DIR` environment variable (e.g. `BASE_DIR=/your/path python app.py`)
 5. Open a web browser and navigate to `http://localhost:5000`.

 ---